Welcome

 Lab Culture

-(Jan.
-2022) MEMS and Solid State Lidar, Advanced Displays for AR/VR/MR, Large THz Space Optics, Optical Design, Lens Design, Grating Photonics, Volume Holograms, Embedded Electronics, MEMS, Digital Micromirror Devices, Phase Light Modulators.
-DNN and AI-based optics.
-Single photon counting lidar
+MEMS and Solid-state Lidar, Advanced Displays for AR/VR/MR, Large THz Space Optics, Unconventional Optical Lens Design, Grating Photonics, Volume Holograms, Embedded Electronics, MEMS, Digital Micromirror Devices, Phase Light Modulators, Ultra High-speed MEMS SLM, Holographic Display.
+Free-space Optical Communication Terminals.

-(July 15.2020) Publications, presenting at conferences, collaborating with peers and industrial segments.
-In the past, we were awarded two best student papers at SPIE Photonics West, in 2022, and 2020.
+In the past, we were awarded three best student papers at SPIE Photonics West, in 2025, 2022, and 2020.
+Also, Micromachines Best Paper Award presented in 2024 for MEMS-DMD Hybrid Lidar published in 2022.